botlabs-gg/yagpdb-docs/commands/all-commands.md

 **Aliases:** findservers

-Looks for a server by server name or the servers a user owns
+Looks for a server by server name or the servers a user owns.
+Bot Admin Only

 **Usage:**